awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-controls.md

 ## Detect Whether Public Access to Amazon RDS Database Instances is Enabled<a name="disallow-rds-public-access"></a>

 Detects whether your Amazon RDS database instances allow public access\.
 You can secure your Amazon RDS database instances by disallowing public access\.
-This guardrail does not change the status of the account\.
-This is a detective guardrail with strongly recommended guidance\.
-By default, this guardrail is not enabled\.
+This control does not change the status of the account\.
+This is a detective control with strongly recommended guidance\.
+By default, this control is not enabled\.

-The artifact for this guardrail is the following AWS Config rule\.
+The artifact for this control is the following AWS Config rule\.

 ```
 AWSTemplateFormatVersion: 2010-09-09